RotRotAl/Onboarding-Newbies/chapter_03/day_12.md

 - Repository pattern
 - Factory method

+You may use whichever sources you'd like, but we recommend [Refactoring Guru](https://refactoring.guru/design-patterns).

 ## Discussion

 During this part, you and your mentor will take part in another discussion, to verify your knowledge in the subjects you have learned.